Proud of my heritage

 Comments on Owls and Birds of prey.

-It is quite staggering the comments we get when we are out and about or seen with Owls and Birds of prey, when most people are friendly, interesting and want to chat and learn about birds and work.
+It is quite staggering the comments l get when out and about or seen with Owls and Birds of prey, when most people are friendly, interesting and want to chat and learn about birds and ny work.

 On the other hand, there is a minority of people who seem to become instant experts, although they know nothing about these birds, even throwing abuse.

-One of the most abusive related comments are that keeping a bird in captivity is cruel, even though the birds we are out with could be a disabled Kestrel or other recovering birds, when in fact birds in captivity are far better looked after, the response to these people is the same, do not argue or give these people the oxygen for their ignorant views.
+One of the most abusive related comments are that keeping a bird in captivity is cruel, even though the birds l am out with could be a disabled Kestrel or other recovering birds, when in fact birds in captivity are far better looked after, so my response to these people is the same, do not argue or give these people the oxygen for their ignorant views, afterall what would l know, l only have a life times work, helping these birds

 My Success Rate and Euthanasia